 The main rice-grown crop was found severely affected by sheath blight in the south Gujarat region.
 Sheath blight of rice symptoms were noticed on leaf blades and the sheath just above the water level.
 The isolation was done from infected parts and purified by the hyphal tip method on PDA which was maintained at 4 °C. The seven different panchgavya formulations of five cow products such as cow urine, dung, curd, ghee, and milk that designed as PG1, PG2, PG3, PG4, PG5, PG6, and PG7.
 The PG against test pathogen Rhizoctonia solani in vitro condition by the poisoned food technique and that tested at 2, 4, 6, 8, and 10 percent concentrations.
-It was observed that panchgavya were able to suppress the growth of R. solani.
-Among the different formulations against R. solani.
+It was observed that panchgavya were able to suppress the growth of $R.\ solani.$ Among the different formulations, PG1 was significantly effective at all concentrations as compared to other PG formulations against R. solani.